Characterizing divergence and thickness in right-angled Coxeter groups: Preliminaries

 A square $[0,1] \times [0,1]$ in the disk diagram $D$ contains two \textit{midcubes}: $\{\frac{1}{2} \} \times [0,1]$ and $[0,1] \times \{\frac{1}{2} \}$.
 A \textit{dual curve} $H$ in $D$ is a minimal, non-empty, connected collection of midcubes in $D$ such that given any pair of midcubes $m$ and $m'$ in $D$, whose intersection is contained in an edge of $D$, it follows that $m \in H$ if and only if $m' \in H$.
 We say that an edge of $D$ is \textit{dual} to $H$ if $H$ intersects this edge.
 The \textit{carrier} $N(H)$ of a dual curve $H$ is the set of all cells in $D$ which the dual curve intersects.
 As opposite sides of squares in $D$ have the same label, every edge dual to a given dual curve has this same label which we call the \textit{type} of the dual curve.
 It readily follows by how squares are labeled in $D$ that the types of a pair of intersecting dual curves consist of a pair of distinct adjacent vertices in $V(\Gamma)$.
 We can also deduce that no dual curve contains both mid-cubes of a given square.
 We will frequently use these facts throughout.

-A \textit{path in $D$} is a sequence $e_1, \dots, e_n$ of pairwise incident edges in the $1$--skeleton of $D$, and its label is $s_1 \dots s_n$ where $s_i$ is the label of $e_i$.
-In particular, paths have a natural orientation given by the ordering on its edges.
+A \textit{path in $D$} is a sequence $e_1, \dots, e_n$ of edges in the $1$--skeleton of $D$ along with, for each edge, a choice of orientation so that the endpoint of $e_i$ is incident to the startpoint of $e_{i+1}$ for each $1 \le i < n$.
+Its \emph{label} is $s_1 \dots s_n$ where $s_i$ is the label of $e_i$.
+Additionally, we also consider a single vertex of $D$ to be a path with empty label.
 We say that a path is \textit{reduced} if its label is a reduced word in the corresponding RACG.
 A dual curve is \textit{dual} to a path, if it is dual to an edge contained in the path.
-A dual curve is dual to at most one edge of a reduced path.
+A dual curve is dual to at most one edge of a reduced path (see \cite[Lemma 3.2.14]{Davis} for instance).
 When we write $\gamma = \gamma_1 \gamma_2$ is a path, it is understood that $\gamma_1$ and $\gamma_2$ are paths, the endpoint of $\gamma_1$ is the startpoint of $\gamma_2$ and $\gamma$ is the concatenation of $\gamma_1$ and $\gamma_2$.
+Finally, we say that a path is \textit{simple} if it is topologically a simple path.

 We say that the disk diagram $D$ has \textit{boundary path} $\gamma$ if $\gamma$ is a path in $D$ containing every edge on the boundary of $D$ (with respect to the given planar embedding) and is minimal length out of such possible paths.
+Note that the sequence of edges $e_1, \dots, e_n$ associated to a boundary path can repeat edges (i.e., $e_i = e_{i+1}$ for some $i$ is possible), and boundary paths are not necessarily reduced.
 The \textit{basepoint} of a disk diagram with boundary path $\gamma$ is defined to be the starting vertex of $\gamma$.
 Given any word $w$ in the RACG $W_{\Gamma}$ which represents the identity element of $W_{\Gamma}$, it follows from van Kampen's lemma that there is a disk diagram with boundary path labeled by $w$.
-Finally, given a closed path $\eta$ in a disk diagram $D$, the \textit{subdiagram} $D' \subset D$ with boundary path $\eta$, is the largest subcomplex of $D$ that is contained in the closure of the bounded component of $\mathbb{R}^2 \setminus \eta$ (recall that, by its planar embedding, $D$ is a subset of $\mathbb{R}^2$).
+Finally, given a simple closed path $\eta$ in a disk diagram $D$, the \textit{subdiagram} $D' \subset D$ with boundary path $\eta$, is the largest subcomplex of $D$ that is contained in the closure of the bounded component of $\mathbb{R}^2 \setminus \eta$ (recall that, by its planar embedding, $D$ is a subset of $\mathbb{R}^2$).